 - Expect the best.
 This seems obvious, but often is not.
 Students worry so much about potential roommate problems that they may enter into the relationship expecting that it will be difficult and may not work.
 They start out thinking about how they can change or get out of the room.
 Enter into this expecting that it is going to work and is going to be good and satisfying.
 Let this be a self-fulfilling prophecy.

 - Be open-minded and open to new ideas and experiences.
 One of the wonderful advantages of attending college is the opportunity to be exposed to new ideas and people from differing backgrounds and beliefs.
 Your roommate may be very different from you.
 That isn’t necessarily a bad thing – it can be a wonderful experience to get to know someone different.
 You never know what you will learn.
 It doesn’t mean you need to agree, or change who you are.

 Roommate relationships can be delicate things, and like any important relationship, it can take a lot of effort to make them work.
-As a college parent, you can help your student understand that she will need to be proactive in making this living situation the best that it can be.
-Of course, not every roommate relationship will work, and your student may encounter difficulties beyond what she can handle.
-If that happens, her residence life staff will be there to help.
-But whatever happens, she will know that she has done everything she is capable of doing to establish a good relationship.
+As a college parent, you can help your student understand that they will need to be proactive in making this living situation the best that it can be.
+Of course, not every roommate relationship will work, and your student may encounter difficulties beyond what they can handle.
+If that happens, their residence life staff will be there to help.
+But whatever happens, your student will know that they have done everything they are capable of doing to establish a good relationship.